7 Tables

 1. Open the file.

-2. Convert the data range to a table if it isn’t already (see Section 7.6).
+2. If it isn’t already, convert the data range to a table (see ).

 3. Select cell I2 and enter the formula =ROUND([@Salary],0).
 A new table column with the calculated values is created.

-References like [@Salary] are called structured references, which is unique to Excel tables.
-The structured reference format is what allows the table to use the same formula for each row.
+References like [@Salary] are called structured references, which are unique to Excel tables.
+Structured references allow the table to use the same formula for each row.

-1. Change the column header in Rounded Salary.
+1. Change the column header to Rounded Salary.

-2. Select a numeric cell in the new column, Right-click > Select > Table Column Data.
+2. Select a numeric cell in the new column, then Right-click > Select > Table Column Data.

-3. Change the cell format in Accounting, 0 decimals.
+3. Change the cell format to Accounting, 0 decimals.

 4. Select cell J2 and enter the formula